East African Federation: Features

 At 5,449,717 km^{2} (2,104,147 sq mi), the East African Federation (EAF) would be the largest country in Africa and seventh-largest in the world, replacing India.
 It would span throughout the African continent from the Indian Ocean to the Atlantic Ocean.
-With a population of 343,328,958 as of 2024, it would also be the most populous nation in Africa and third in the world.
-Its population would be greater than that of Russia, Japan, Pakistan, Brazil, Mexico, Indonesia and USA, while being surpassed only by China and India.
+With a population of 343,328,958 as of 2024, it would also be the most populous nation in Africa and third in the world, surpassed only by China and India.

 Swahili has been proposed as an official lingua franca.
 The proposed capital is Arusha, a city in Tanzania close to the Kenyan border, which is also the current headquarters of the East African Community.
 Currently, 22% of the population within these territories lives in urban areas.

 According to a 2013 published report, the monetary union was slated for 2023.
 However, due to COVID-19 and the admission of new member states such as the DRC and Somalia, the date for the implementation of the monetary union has been pushed back to 2031.
-This would involve the creation of an East African Central Bank, called the East African Monetary Institute (EAMI) Currently, the location of EAMI has not yet been decided.
+This would involve the creation of an East African Central Bank, called the East African Monetary Institute (EAMI).
+Currently, the location of EAMI has not yet been decided.
 The GDP (PPP) estimate would be US$1,027.067 billion, making it the 34th largest in the world and the third largest in Africa, following Nigeria and Egypt.
 The GDP (PPP) per capita estimate is approximately US$2,991, putting the East African Federation 172nd in the world.

 As of 4 December 2024, William Ruto, the President of Kenya, serves as the East African Community's lead Summit Chairperson.
 Deng Alor Kuol, the Minister for East African Community Affairs in South Sudan, is the current Chairperson of the EAC Council of Ministers.
 Veronica Nduva is the current Secretary General of the EAC, having been appointed on 7 June 2024 following Kenya's recall of former EAC Secretary-General Peter Mathuki for alleged misallocation of $6 million in funds from the Peace Fund at the Secretariat.